sergeyen7/sergeyen7.github.io/index.md

 * * *

 How to maximally increase Risk:Reward ratio?
 Always use stop loss.
 Never use take profit.
 “Cut your losses short and let your profits run”.
+Ride the trend as long as possible.

 * * *